cda-tum/mqt-qusat/README.md

 Some operating systems and developer environments explicitly require a configuration to be set, which is why the `--config` flag is also passed to the build command.
 The flag `--parallel <NUMBER_OF_THREADS>` may be added to trigger a parallel build.

 # Reference
-If you use our tool for your research, we will be thankful if you refer to it by citing the appropriate publication:
+If you use our tool for your research, we would appreciate if you refer to it by citing the appropriate publication:
 ```
-@misc{berent2022sat,
+@inproceedings{berent2022sat,
       title={Towards a SAT Encoding for Quantum Circuits: A Journey From Classical Circuits to Clifford Circuits and Beyond},
       author={Lucas Berent and Lukas Burgholzer and Robert Wille},
       year={2022},
-      eprint={2203.00698},
-      archivePrefix={arXiv},
-      primaryClass={quant-ph}
+      booktitle={International Conference on Theory and Applications of Satisfiability Testing}
 }
 ```